Skip to content

 Agents that allocate care, determine coverage, or sequence patient flow.
 The risk includes:

 • Bias in care allocation.
 The agent’s triage decisions or prior-authorisation determinations produce demographically-disparate outcomes.
-The OCR’s enforcement priority is concentrated here in 2025-2026.
+The 45 CFR 92.210 nondiscrimination obligation bears directly on this workflow pattern.

 • Accountability for denied care.
 When the agent denies coverage or delays care, the patient’s path to appeal and the covered entity’s documentation burden are both heightened.
 The audit substrate must support patient-specific inquiries within the appeal window.